 There is no open application process for disaster relief grants.
 For information about the Global Charity Partnership please check this page.

-Three charities will be awarded grants of approximately GBP50, 000 in Summer 2020.
+Three charities will be awarded grants of approximately GBP50,000 every year.
 Grantees will also be given an allocation of up to 100 volunteering hours of pro bono and / or community investment time, subject to capacity and agreement with the pro bono and community investment team.

 Making an application to the Allen & Overy Foundation

 To apply, charities should submit a letter of no more than two pages, demonstrating:

 - how the project is aligned to A&O’s key themes of access to justice, education and employment (the project does not need to address all themes)